SarahAssaad/ELSA_HCAP_Number_Series/README.md

 * Number Series score
 * Standard error

-To derive these summary variables we used the Health and Retirement Study (HRS) 2010 Number Series Code originally developed in SAS software.
+To derive these summary variables we used the Health and Retirement Study (HRS) Number Series Code originally developed in SAS software:
+* The HRS 2010 version code
+* The HRS 2012 version code (recommended for use)

 **Dataset files**